-UHN is a teaching hospital affiliated with the University of Toronto.
 As a teaching institution, UHN uses health information for the purposes of research and teaching.
-UHN personnel may only collect and use the minimum amount of information necessary to fulfill the requirements for an approved study or purpose.
-Before researchers may access this information, UHN removes as much identifying information as possible.
-For example, you would always be asked if you want to be in a clinical trial or any other research that may have a direct impact on your care.
+UHN personnel may only collect and use the minimum amount of information necessary to fulfil the requirements for an approved study or purpose.

-UHN is required to send copies of patient information to several other organizations.
-This includes the Ontario Ministry of Health and Long-Term Care, the Canadian Institute for Health Information, Toronto Public Health and Cancer Care Ontario.
+UHN is required and permitted under the law to share your personal health information with other organizations such as Ontario Ministry of Health and Long-Term Care, the Canadian Institute for Health Information (CIHI), Toronto Public Health and Cancer Care Ontario.

-Information may also be shared with clinicians outside of UHN (and staff who support these clinicians) who aredirectly involved in caring for our patients.
-UHN places appropriate safeguards on the transmission of all information disclosed to other organizations and seeks to ensure that health information protection measures are in place and in accordance with the Ontario Health Information Protection Act.
+Information may also be shared with clinicians outside of UHN (and staff who support these clinicians) who are directly involved in caring for our patients.
+UHN places appropriate safeguards on the transmission of all information disclosed to other organizations and seeks to ensure that health information protection measures are in place and in accordance with the PHIPA.
 Information may be sent to external care providers in many ways, including through electronic systems.

 If you are unable to give consent for a friend or family member to access your chart due to reasons of competency or consciousness, the consent decision falls to the appointed substitute decision maker, such as a parent or guardian.
 This person is bound by law to act on your behalf and must make decisions based on their belief of what you would wish done if you were able to decide.